 Airline profit levels are highly sensitive to changes in fuel costs, fare levels and passenger demand.
 Passenger demand and fare levels have in the past been influenced by, among other things, the general state of the economy (both internationally and domestically), international events, airline capacity and pricing actions taken by carriers.
 Domestically, from 1990 to 1993, the weak U.S. economy, turbulent international events and extensive price discounting by carriers contributed to unprecedented losses for U.S. airlines.
-In the last several years, the U.S. economy has improved and excessive price discounting has abated.
-Recently, industry capacity and growth in the transatlantic market have resulted in lower yields and revenue per available seat mile in those markets.
-We cannot predict the extent to which these industry conditions will continue.
+After 1993, the U.S. economy improved and excessive price discounting abated.